 (Photo by Amdraci)

 If you’re only visiting the Romanian capital to stare at Communist monuments while shovelling cheap shawarma into your mouth, you’re missing out.
 Bucharest is a true party city.
-It’s a place where you can smoke indoors, a bottle of vodka costs a quarter of what it does back home and where the closing time is whenever the last person passes out.
+It’s a place where you can smoke indoors, a bottle of vodka costs a quarter of what it does back home, and closing time is whenever the last person passes out.
 So make the most of it.

 Jump to sections by using the index below: